 I discovered Mike Carey because I reviewed a Jim Butcher book and someone suggested I’d like the Felix Castor series by Mike Carey.
 I’d never heard of Mike Carey, but I was out of new authors to read at the time and I was ready to try anything that sounded good.
 I got what I hoped for plus a whole lot more.

+As a writer, Mike Carey is better than good.
+He is hyper-literate.
+He uses words like a rapier.
+His prose is beautifully crafted, often lyrical, yet never treacly or sappy.
+He is crisp, witty, intelligent.
 He does not repeat himself.
-He never uses the same descriptive passage more than once, nor does he — as many popular authors do — copy and paste sections from one book to another to (I presume) save writing time.
+He never uses the same descriptive passage twice, nor does he — as many popular authors do — copy and paste sections from one book to another to (I presume) save writing time.
 Mike Carey doesn’t use short cuts.

 The result is a style that is richly descriptive, a delicious combination of gritty street slang banging head-on into literary English.
-Guttersnipe meets Jane Austen in the streets of Liverpool.
+Liverpool guttersnipe meets Jane Austen.
 It gives the narrative a rare and rich texture.

 What’s it all about?
 Felix (Fix) Castor is an exorcist.
 He sees the dead and the undead.
 They see him.
 He is no wizard who magics his problems away with the wave of a hand or wand.
 He can send the dead away when they linger and cast out demons who possess humans.

 Where do the dead go after he sends them away?
 He’s not sure, an issue that looms successively larger as the series progresses.
 His weapon is music in the form of a tin whistle, a thin armament in the face of some of the perils he faces.
 He has a few allies — human, formerly human plus one demon in recovery.